JanssenProject/jans/Server/integrations/duo/README.txt

 2) duo_host - It's mandatory property.
 The URL of the DUO API server.
    Example: `api-random.duosecurity.com`

 3) audit_attribute - It's optional property.
-It allows the admin to define an attribute which the script should check for to determine whether the user belongs to duo_group or audit_group.
+It allows to define an attribute which the module should check for to determine whether the user belongs to duo_group or audit_group.
 Person DUO authentication module uses it if there is `duo_group` or `audit_group` property.
    Example: `memberOf`

 4) duo_group - It's optional property.
-It is an optional attribute that alows to specify if DUO should be used for specific users. i.e. use DUO only for users who have audit_attribute (`memberOf`) attribute value equal to `duo_group`.
+It's an optional attribute that alows to specify if DUO should be used for specific users. i.e. use DUO only for users who have audit_attribute (`memberOf`) attribute value equal to `duo_group`.
 If there is none DUO will be enforced for all users.

 5) audit_group - It's optional property.
 Specify if module should send an e-mail to administrator upon login of a user who has audit_attribute `memberOf` attribute value equal to `audit_group`.

 6) audit_group_email - It's optional property.
-It is the administrator's e-mail.
+It's the administrator's e-mail.
 Person DUO authentication module uses it if there is `audit_group` property.